pipipi-pikachu/PPTist/README.md

 # 🎨 PPTist
-> A web-based presentation (slideshow) application built with Vue3.x and TypeScript, that replicates most of the common features of Microsoft Office PowerPoint, allowing for the editing and presentation of PPTs online.
-It offers a rich set of shortcuts and right-click context menus, aiming to recreate a desktop-like application experience.
-Additionally, it supports exporting to local PPTX files.
-If you’re looking to develop a “Web Slideshow Application,” PPTist is a great place to start.
+> PowerPoint-ist（/'pauəpɔintist/）, A web-based presentation (slideshow) application.
+This application replicates most of the commonly used features of Microsoft Office PowerPoint.
+It supports various essential element types such as text, images, shapes, lines, charts, tables, videos, audio, and formulas.
+You can edit and present slides directly in a web browser.

 <b>Try it online👉：[https://pipipi-pikachu.github.io/PPTist/](https://pipipi-pikachu.github.io/PPTist/)</b>

+# ✨ Highlights
+1. <b>Easy Development</b>: Built with Vue 3.x and TypeScript, it does not rely on UI component libraries and avoids third-party components as much as possible.
+This makes styling customization easier and functionality extension more convenient.
+2. <b>User Friendly</b>: It offers a context menu available everywhere, dozens of keyboard shortcuts, and countless editing detail optimizations, striving to replicate a desktop application-level experience.
+3. <b>Feature Rich</b>: Supports most of the commonly used elements and functionalities found in PowerPoint, supports exporting in various formats, and offers basic editing and previewing on mobile devices.

 # 🚀 Installation